 Release of Student Information

 All records of the college are held as confidential, and no information regarding a student will be released without prior written authorization from the student.
-Parents and legal guardians of unmarried minors must also obtain written consent from the student.
+Parents and legal guardians of unmarried minors must also obtain written consent from the student in accordance with the Family Educational Rights and Privacy Act (FERPA).
 Federal and State laws do make exceptions, giving certain persons the right of access to records without prior written consent, provided there is sufficient reason to see those records.
 The exceptions are:

 - College officials, including teachers, counselors, and counseling interns, if that person has a legitimate educational interest to inspect a record